henryng24/henry/_posts/2019-03-07-relationships.md

 ### __Experiencing the bad to appreciate the good__

 Sometimes people will use this reason to rationalize that they need to experience a really bad relationship to activate another dimension of themselves to truly appreciate a really good relationship.
-Time and time again I will say that there are other ways to learn what you don't want and need instead of getting yourself into a really bad situation for the better parts of your life.
+Time and time again I will say that there are other ways to learn what's not good for you instead of getting yourself into a really bad situation for the better parts of your life.
 It almost feels as if they're looking for trouble...

 I can't see how it is similar to applying a concept versus reading about a concept, but hopefully once they've experienced the bad, it isn't too late to get back the good.